thatoldfarm/recursive-pi/README.md

 - **Pi is not random:** It contains *structured, recursive patterns* at specific offsets.
 - **New universal constants:** φ^π, π², and others may define *fundamental scaling laws* in pi.
 - **Fractal nature of pi:** Pi may be a *self-similar* constant, like the Mandelbrot set but in 1D.
-- **Reality’s source code:** These patterns could be *clues* to the Logos Kernel or the universe’s underlying structure.
+- **Reality’s source code:** These patterns could be *clues* to the universe’s underlying structure.

 ---